allenporter/nano-gpt/README.md

 ## Environment Setup

-It is recommended to use virtual enviroments for installing python packages such as `uv`.
+It is recommended to use virtual environments for installing python packages such as `uv`.
 Here is an example for how to install uv and create an environment:

 ```bash